enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/concepts/macro.md

 ;;;;;

 Note: Macro spells are not capable of [long casting](^trickster:concepts/multi_tick).
-This means they do not take a spell slot, but also can't run for longer than about 64 patterns.
+This means they do not take a spell slot, but also can't run more than about 64 circles.